Background pattern

 Contact your doctor if you have missed one or more doses.

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for the missed doses.

-If you interrupt treatment with Levetiracetam Sandoz
+If you stop treatment with Levetiracetam Sandoz

-The discontinuation of treatment with Levetiracetam Sandoz should be done gradually to avoid an increase in seizures.
+Stopping treatment with Levetiracetam Sandoz should be done gradually to avoid an increase in seizures.

-If your doctor decides to stop your treatment with levetiracetam, they will give you instructions for the gradual withdrawal of levetiracetam.
+If your doctor decides to stop your treatment with levetiracetam, they will give you instructions for gradual withdrawal of levetiracetam.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Inform your doctor immediately, or go to the emergency service of your nearest hospital if you experience:
+Tell your doctor immediately, or go to the emergency department of your nearest hospital if you experience:

 • swelling of the face, lips, tongue, or throat (Quincke's edema),